camilobdez/Competitive-Programming/README.md

-# Competitive Programming
+My competitive programming solutions.

-My competitive programming solutions
+At the moment it will contain mainly solutions to problems from USACO contests